AroojBasit/UtilityAI/README.md

 # UtilityAI
- Learning a bit about Utility AI and Sims
+ Learning a bit about Utility AI and Sims, Made in Unity